5-guys-1-branch/capstone-documentation/SRS/README.md

 Prerequisites
 -------------

-To get up and running easily with LaTeX in general it is goof advice to have TeXLive-full and `latexmk` installed.
+To get up and running easily with LaTeX in general it is good advice to have TeXLive-full and `latexmk` installed.
 On various Linux OS this can be done simply by: